asmith9455/CarND-Advanced-Lane-Lines/writeup.md

 |:---:|:---:|
 |![Lane Lines from Edge Information](report_imgs/pipe_imgs/edges_overall_a.png) | ![Lane Lines from Colour Information](report_imgs/pipe_imgs/white_and_yellow.png)|

 Then, I bitwise_or'd the two of these to produce an overall estimate of the lane lines position.
+I used the OR operation in this step because I hoped that in challenging conditions, the information from each approach could be combined to produce an estimate of the lane line position.
+I manually verified that each method independently had a low rate of false positives.

 ![Lane Lines Binary Image](report_imgs/pipe_imgs/edges_overall_b.png)